slorquet/tcasm/README.md

     This is close to the gas syntax, as described here: https://sourceware.org/binutils/docs/as/Statements.html#Statements
-    only one label per line is supported.
+    Only one label per line is supported.

 So here are the rules: